ChrisDuffley/stationPlaylist/readme.md

 * Control+NVDA+2: stream label.
 * Control+NVDA+3 from SAM Encoder: Encoder format.
 * Control+NVDA+3 from SPL Encoder: Encoder settings.
-* Control+NvDA+4 from SAM Encoder: Encoder connection status.
+* Control+NVDA+4 from SAM Encoder: Encoder connection status.
 * Control+NVDA+4 from SPL Encoder: Transfer rate or connection status.
 * Control+NVDA+5 from SAM Encoder: Connection status description.

 ## SPL Assistant layer

 This layer command set allows you to obtain various status on SPL Studio, such as whether a track is playing, total duration of all tracks for the hour and so on.
 From any SPL Studio window, press the SPL Assistant layer command, then press one of the keys from the list below (one or more commands are exclusive to playlist viewer).
-You can also configure NvDA to emulate commands from other screen readers.
+You can also configure NVDA to emulate commands from other screen readers.

 The available commands are: